FAQ

 What are the deadlines for filing my tax returns?

-1. W-2 and 1099 Forms: January 31
+• Forms W-2 and many Forms 1099: January 31

-3. S Corps and Partnerships: March 15
+• S corporation and partnership returns: March 15

 Tax Refund & Payment Status